Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Proof of Theorem

-In what follows, $C$ is used to represent constants that depend on $d$ and $ \theta$; the value of $C$ may change from line to line.
-We will also consider constants that depend on some parameters to be chosen later on.
-If the parameter is denoted by $h$, we use $C(h)$ to represent a constant that depends on this parameter; the values of $C(h)$ may change form line to line.
+In what follows, $C$ will be used to denote a constant that depends on $d$ and $ \theta$ only; the value of $C$ may change from line to line.
+We will also consider constants that depend on some specific parameters.
+For example if the parameter is denoted with $h$, we will write $C(h)$ to represent a constant that depends on $h$; the value of $C(h)$ may change from line to line.